 We thank you for your cooperation and compliance with these laws.
 If you have further questions or concerns, please contact your local enforcement officer.

-The Board adopted changes to WAC 314-55-089 that became effective July 1, 2016 which prohibit a licensee from paying the marijuana excise tax in cash unless the licensee has obtained a waiver from the Board or pays a penalty equal to ten percent of their excise tax obligation.
-Marijuana excise tax payments are payable only by check, cashier’s check, money order, or electronic payment.
+The Board adopted changes to WAC 314-55-089 that became effective July 1, 2016 which prohibit a licensee from paying the cannabis excise tax in cash unless the licensee has obtained a waiver from the Board or pays a penalty equal to ten percent of their excise tax obligation.
+Cannabis excise tax payments are payable only by check, cashier’s check, money order, or electronic payment.
 Since enacting this change the amount of cash payments has dropped considerably as illustrated in the chart below.